-- Students must represent themselves in the appeal process, i.e. third parties will not be permitted to represent students - Potential intervention by third parties or examination of educational records is subject to interpretation by the Family Educational Rights and Privacy Act of 1974 as amended.
-Questions or clarification regarding educational records should be directed to Admissions and Records. - Students must first appeal through informal procedures before initiating formal procedures.
+- Students must represent themselves in the appeal process, i.e. third parties will not be permitted to represent students - Potential intervention by third parties or examination of educational records is subject to the Family Educational Rights and Privacy Act of 1974 as amended.
+Questions or clarification regarding educational records should be directed to Admissions and Records - Students must first appeal through informal procedures as noted in the Student Handbook before initiating formal procedures.
 Formal procedures may be initiated only for final course grades.
+Refer to CCC policy (308.6.4.C) as stated in this catalog.